-Shutterstock (the "Company" or "Shutterstock") is a global technology company that offers an e-commerce platform for high-quality digital content, tools and services to creative professionals.
-The digital content licensed by the Company's customers includes: (a) imagery, consisting of licensed photographs, vectors, illustrations and video clips that customers use in their visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content; and (b) music, consisting of high-quality music tracks and sound effects, which is often used to complement digital imagery.
-The Company licenses creative content to its customers.
-Contributors upload their creative content to the Company's websites in exchange for royalty payments based on customer download activity.
-The Company also offers digital asset management services through Webdam, its cloud-based digital asset management platform.
-This service provides tools for customers to better manage creative content and brand management assets.
+Shutterstock (the "Company" or "Shutterstock") is a global technology company offering a creative platform, which provides high-quality digital content, tools and services to creative professionals.
+The digital content licensed by the Company's customers includes: (a) imagery, consisting of licensed photographs, vectors, illustrations and video clips, which is used in visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content; and (b) music, consisting of high-quality music tracks and sound effects, which is often used to complement digital imagery.
+The Company licenses content to its customers.
+Contributors upload their content to the Company's web properties in exchange for royalty payments based on customer download activity.
+The Company also offered digital asset management services through its cloud-based digital asset management platform ("Webdam").
+As discussed in Note 4, on February 26, 2018, the Company completed a sale transaction, pursuant to which the buyer in the transaction acquired certain assets and assumed certain contracts and liabilities which constituted the Company's digital asset management business (the "Sale of Webdam").